schmiedc/OrgaMapper/README.md

 ### External segmentations

 The segmentation of the nucleus, the cell as well as the detection of the organelles can be provided externally.
 Segmentations can be for instance achieved by other tools such as [Labkit](https://imagej.net/plugins/labkit/), [ilastik](https://www.ilastik.org/) or [cellpose](https://www.cellpose.org/).

-For the data anaylsis you need to install R: [https://www.r-project.org/](https://www.r-project.org/)<br>
-As an R editor I recommend to use RStudio: [https://rstudio.com/products/rstudio/download/](https://rstudio.com/products/rstudio/download/)